The dynamics of semigroups of transcendental entire functions I

-We now provide a condition under which $F(G)$ of a transcendental semigroup $G$ does not contain any asymptotic values of $G.$ We first state a lemma. \begin{lemma}\cite{Hua1} Let $f$ and $g$ be two permutable transcendental entire entire functions.
-Then $F(f\circ g)\subset F(f)\cap F(g).$ \end{lemma} \begin{theorem} Let $G=[g_1,\ldots,g_n]$ be a transcendental semigroup.
+We now provide a condition under which $F(G)$ of a transcendental semigroup $G$ does not contain any asymptotic values of $G.$ \begin{theorem} Let $G=[g_1,\ldots,g_n]$ be an abelian transcendental semigroup.
 If all stable domains of $F(g_i),\,1\leq i\leq n,$ are bounded, then $F(G)$ does not contain any asymptotic values of $G.$ \end{theorem}